Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio-cohort.md

 [Customer.io](http://customer.io/ "http://Customer.io") is a messaging platform that allows marketers to turn ideas into powerful automated message campaigns.
 [Customer.io](http://customer.io/ "http://Customer.io")'s logic-based tools help you capture every edge case and connect to the real people in your audience.

+!!!note "Send Amplitude events to Customer.io"

+    This integration sends Amplitude cohorts to Customer.io.
+There is a separate integration to send Amplitude events.
+See [Send events to Customer.io](customerio.md) for information.

 ## Considerations

 - This integration is only available for customers who have paid plans with Amplitude.